pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 For our final Day 0 step, we need an idea of what we are going to build with our Infrastructure-as-Code (IaC) program.

 For this, why dont we deploy a Minecraft server on Kubernetes?
 It's a fun way to get started with Pulumi, and a great way to show off your cloud skills to friends.
 Maybe share with your favorite young minecraft gamers and young technology masterminds!
 DevOps is for everyone!
-AI, Hyperscale Cloud, Enterprise, On-prem Operations, even Gamers and bright young engineers on their way to cloud ops greatness.
+AI, Hyperscale Cloud, Enterprise, On-prem, and even Homelab Operations deserve some DevOps heaven.
+Pulumi is for anyone on their pilgrimage to CloudOps nirvana.

 ## Pulumi Developer Day 1

-Okay, we have an environment, we have a plan, all we need now is to hammer out some code .... or do we?
+> ### We have an environment!
+We have a plan!
+Now we need to write our code ... or do we?

 Don't just take my word for it, but it is more than just hype.
-Here at Pulumi the big brains in Engineering have successfully churned the caffeine to code.
-Just 2 years ago these results would be nothing short of sci-fi fantasy.
+Here at Pulumi the big brains in Engineering have successfully churned the caffeine to code and just since ChatGPT launched at the end of 2022, engineered and implemented a brilliant chatbot implementation to make learning and using Pulumi just that much easier.
+Thinking back, just two years ago these results would be nothing short of sci-fi fantasy.

->
 > What can Pulumi AI do?
 > Honestly we are only just beginning to discover the possibilities ourselves!
 You can try it out for yourself in the [Pulumi AI WebUI](https://www.pulumi.com/ai/) or read on if you prefer the convenience of a just an editor and terminal like I do.
->

 To help you along the way, Pulumi's ChatGPT powered custom coding chat bot, Pulumi's "[Pulumi AI](https://www.pulumi.com/ai)" is augmented by our Pulumi Cloud Providers, Docs, and SDKs ready to be your cloud ninja sidekick.

 Better experienced than just as been working on some pretty cool AI tools to help developers get started with Pulumi, which brings us to the next step in our journey.

-## Pulumi AI
+#### Pulumi AI to the rescue!

-Pulumi AI is available as a web based tool much like the now familiar ChatGPT console, however it is also built into the `pulumi` cli tool, which means you can chat interactively right from the pulumi command line interface, conveniently configured already in your new Codespaces IDE.
+Pulumi AI is available as a web based tool much like the now familiar ChatGPT console, however it is also built into the `pulumi` cli tool, which means you can chat interactively from the pulumi command line interface, conveniently configured already in your new Codespaces IDE.

-Let's try it.
+Let's try it!

 ### Step 1.
 Login to Pulumi Cloud